jon1van/commons/README.md

 ## Adopting!

-- These library are written in Java 25, so your project to be on Java 25 or later.
+- These library are written in Java 25, so your project needs to be on Java 25 or later.
-- The latest official release is version: `0.0.59`
+- The latest official release is version: `x.y.z`
 - All official releases are available at [Maven Central](https://central.sonatype.com/artifact/io.github.jon1van/commons).